 The first way to start eating more plants is to incorporate one portion of them into each of your meals.
-The American Heart Association says you should consume five servings of vegetables a day, so just jot down this list of one-serving portions of veggies to add to your breakfast, lunch, and dinner plate:
+Just jot down this list of one-serving portions of veggies and other plant-based foods to add to your breakfast, lunch, and dinner plate:

 -1 cup leafy vegetables